Falicon/bearded-wookie/README.md

 In order for players to be able to move around the map, you will need to define exits from room to room.
 You can define regular exits, hidden_exits, and locked_exits.
 Regular exits are available as soon as the player enters the room, hidden_exits can be revealed when a puzzle is solved, and locked_exits can be unlocked when a puzzle is solved (eg use key).

 **NOTE:** Generally you should define exits that go both ways.
-That is, if you define an exit N in spot on the map, the spot north of that location should probably have an exit S defined as well (so the player can move back and forth between the rooms).
+That is, if you define an exit N in a spot on the map, the spot north of that location should probably have an exit S defined as well (so the player can move back and forth between the rooms).

 ### Advice

 The game engine is designed to be pretty flexible and has **a lot** of options that are not defined or outlined here.
 So play around with the example file(s) and see what happens.
 The game_file.js should give you a good start in understanding a lot of the basics, but there are a lot of combinations and details that it doesn't cover (in order to keep it as simple as possible for beginners).

-So when it doubt, just give it a try...**you never know what might happen**!
+So when in doubt, just give it a try...**you never know what might happen**!

 ### Questions?